Juan337492/diceGame/README.md

 _Running_ the program :
 * Download all files
 * Find files
-* Run in web broswer
+* Run in web browser

 ### Program output
-Once the web broswer has ran the _JavaScript_ code it will display a dice game.
+Once the web browser runs the _JavaScript_ code it will display a dice game.
 For two players only.